Concatapult/pult/README.md

 $ pult add react
 $ pult add ... # See "Modules" section

-# start up your server using whichever of the below you prefer:
+# start up your server:
 $ yarn start
-$ npm start
 ```

 See the "Modules" section for all the different tech you can automatically add to your app.